Countly/countly-sdk-documentation/android/current.md

     }
 }</code></pre>
 <p>
-  <span style="font-weight:400">In addition, you may also override some default values in the Countly block in an effort to specify your server and app info.</span>
+  <span style="font-weight: 400;">In addition, you may also override some default values in the Countly block in an effort to specify your server and app info.</span>
 </p>
 <pre><code class="java">countly {
   // required by both tasks